 Douglasville is a medium-sized city located in the state of Georgia.
 With a population of 32,897 people and 17 constituent neighborhoods, Douglasville is the 27th largest community in Georgia.
 Douglasville has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Douglasville, where the median household income is $47,707.00.

-Unlike some cities, Douglasville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Douglasville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Douglasville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Douglasville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Douglasville who work in office and administrative support (15.55%), sales jobs (11.73%), and management occupations (9.26%).

 Also of interest is that Douglasville has more people living here who work in computers and math than 95% of the places in the US.